Dobiasd/frugally-deep/test/stateful_test/readme.md

 2. Runs the `../../keras_export/convert_model.py ` script to convert all of the generated Keras models.
 The resulting json files also are written to the `models` subdirectory.
 3. Compiles and runs `stateful_recurrent_tests.cpp` which loads each of the json model files and generates test vectors using frugrally-deep that correspond to those in step 1.
 4. Compares the test vectors from Keras and frugally-deep to report PASS/FAIL on the tests.

-The main Python script also creates the models directory as needed and clears it at the start of its execution.